Kuroneko

-Kuroneko (藪の中の黒猫, Yabu no Naka no Kuroneko) is a 1968 Japanese horror film directed by Kaneto Shindo, and an adaptation of a supernatural folktale.
+Kuroneko (藪の中の黒猫, Yabu no Naka no Kuroneko) is a 1968 Japanese historical drama horror film directed by Kaneto Shindō, and an adaptation of a supernatural folktale.
 Set during a civil war in feudal Japan, the film's plot concerns the vengeful spirits, or onryō, of a woman and her daughter-in-law, who died at the hands of a band of samurai.
 It stars Kichiemon Nakamura, Nobuko Otowa, and Kiwako Taichi.

 Kuroneko was shot in black-and-white and in TohoScope format, and distributed by Toho.
 It was not dubbed in English, but was released with subtitles in the United States in 1968.